Home » What is SEO in 2026 and How Does It Work?

 • Get relevant.
 Be reputable.

-• Aim for memorable user experience.
+• Aim for a memorable user experience.

 • Befriend Google.
 Follow the guidelines consistently.